rz-liu/rz-liu.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our paper <i>PEARL: Zero-shot Cross-task Preference Alignment and Robust Reward Learning for Robotic Manipulation</i> is accepted by <a href="https://icml.cc/Conferences/2024">ICML 2024</a>.
+:sparkles: Our paper <i>PEARL: Zero-shot Cross-task Preference Alignment and Robust Reward Learning for Robotic Manipulation</i> is accepted by <a href="https://icml.cc/Conferences/2024">ICML 2024</a>.